 The 16 byte transmit and receive data FIFOs are enabled by the FIFO Control Register (FCR) bit 0.
 The user can set the receive trigger level via FCR bits 6-7, but not the transmit trigger level.
-The transmit interrupt trigger level is set to 16 following a reset.
 The receiver FIFO section includes a time-out function to ensure data is delivered to the external CPU.
-An interrupt is generated whenever the Receive Holding Register (RHR) has not been read following the loading of a character or the receive trigger level has not been reached.
+A time-out interrupt is generated whenever the Receive Holding Register (RHR) has not been read following the loading of a character, or a receive trigger interrupt is generated when Rx FIFO level is equal to the program Rx trigger value.